Is Vibe Coding Safe? Benchmarking Vulnerability of Agent-Generated Code in Real-World Tasks: : Developing a Security-Oriented Software Engineering Benchmark

-To check if the generated feature request accounts for all lines in $\mathcal{C}_0-\mathcal{C}_{-1}^{\mathcal{M}}$, we use a third instance of SWE-Agent (right part of \autoref{fig:prompts}) to link each line in $\mathcal{C}_0-\mathcal{C}_{-1}^{\mathcal{M}}$ to a requirement in the feature request.
-In case any implementation goes beyond what the description requires, we go back to the mask generation step to generate a larger mask .
-This loop is repeated adaptively until the generated request matches the canonical implementation.
+\paragraph{Adaptively Verifying Mask.} To ensure the generated feature request generated from $\mathcal{M}$ can cover the canonical feature implementation with security fixes, we verify the description line by line and adaptively modify the mask.
+To check if the generated feature request accounts for all lines in $\mathcal{C}_0-\mathcal{C}_{-1}^{\mathcal{M}}$, we use a third instance of \swea (right part of \autoref{fig:prompts}) to link each line in $\mathcal{C}_0-\mathcal{C}_{-1}^{\mathcal{M}}$ to a requirement in the feature request.
+In case any implementation goes beyond what the description requires, we go back to the mask generation step to generate a larger mask.
+This loop is repeated adaptively until the generated request matches the canonical implementation. \autoref{fig:verification} illustrates the verification workflow.